-Too Late: Lane Sell and Phillip Rabovsky Interview
+Too Late: Lane Sell and Philipp Rabovsky Interview

 Phil Rabovsky, Venus in Ferns (2017).
 Oil on canvas

 On the occasion of “Too Late: the European Can(n)on is Here,” their second dual exhibition together at Shoestring Press, artists Lane Sell and Phil Rabovsky sat down with curator Madeleine Boucher in a tiny Brooklyn living room over no small amount of whiskey.
 Their conversation sheds light on the origins of each artist’s new installation pieces, their process, their identity as technicians and relationship to history, and, of course, erotic art.

 Madeleine Boucher: Phil, for the show you created a number of large-scale oil paintings with installation components.
 Lane, you created a textile piece that used body print silkscreens and found objects, and also had a participatory component.
 How do you feel your work in this show relates to one another, given that it looks so different?